On universal quadratic inequalities for minors of TNN matrices: Definitions and the theorem

 for every $n\times n'$ TNN matrix $Q$; in this case we say that the pair $(\Ascr,\Bscr)$ generates a \emph{universal quadratic inequality} for TNN matrices, and that $(\Ascr,\Bscr)$ is \emph{TNN-universal}.

-In this note, relying on results on stable quadratic identities for minors of flow-generated matrices established in our earlier work~\cite{DKK2}, we give a complete characterization of TNN-universal pairs $(\Ascr,\Bscr)$ (for any $n,n'$).
+In this paper, relying on results on stable quadratic identities for minors of flow-generated matrices established in~\cite{DKK2}, we give a complete characterization of TNN-universal pairs $(\Ascr,\Bscr)$ (for any $n,n'$).

 A characterization that we obtain involves a geometric-combinatorial construction described as follows.
 Assume that the elements of $Y$ (resp. $Y'$) are disposed on the lower (resp. upper) half of a circumference $O$ in the plane, so that the elements of each of $Y,Y'$ follow in the increasing order from left to right.
 For a proper pair $(C,C')$, let us refer to the elements of $C\cup C'$ (regarded as points in $O$) as \emph{white}, and to the elements of $\bar C\cup\bar C'$ as \emph{black}.

-Since $|Y|+|Y'|$ is even, one can partition $Y\sqcup Y'$ into 2-element subsets, or \emph{couples} (where $\sqcup$ denotes the disjoint union).
-We refer to a set $M$ of couples of this sort as a (perfect) \emph{matching} on $Y\sqcup Y'$ and say that $M$ is \emph{feasible} for $(C,C')$ if the following conditions hold: \begin{numitem1} \begin{itemize} \item[(i)] for each couple $\pi\in M$, if the elements of $\pi$ have different colors, then both elements lie in the same half of $O$ (either in the lower or in the upper one); whereas if the elements of $\pi$ have the same color, then they lie in different halves; \item[(ii)] $M$ is planar, in the sense that the chords to $O$ connecting the couples in $M$ are pairwise not intersecting. \end{itemize} \end{numitem1}
+\textbf{Definition.} Since $|Y|+|Y'|$ is even, one can partition $Y\sqcup Y'$ into 2-element subsets, or \emph{couples} (where $\sqcup$ denotes the disjoint union).
+We refer to a set $M$ of couples of this sort as a (perfect) \emph{matching} on $Y\sqcup Y'$ and say that $M$ is \emph{feasible} for $(C,C')$ if the following conditions hold: \begin{numitem1} \begin{itemize} \item[(i)] for each couple $\pi\in M$, if the elements of $\pi$ have different colors, then both elements lie in the same half of $O$ (either in the lower or in the upper one); whereas if they have the same color, then they lie in different halves; \item[(ii)] $M$ is planar, in the sense that the chords to $O$ connecting the couples in $M$ are pairwise non-intersecting. \end{itemize} \end{numitem1}